patelsuhani/web_programming/lecture_1/notes.md

 * `git pull` takes the changes that currently exist on GitHub and pulls the most recent changes down, so that the local repo has access to the latest version of all the code that is currently on GitHub.

+* `git log` is useful if you ever need to keep track of all the changes that you have made to your code, i.e., keep track of all the commits you have made to the repo.

 *

 ### Terminology

  * To make a **commit** is to save the current state of all the files, folders, and other assets in the repo.